Illinois-Approved Programs

 Aligned with the Illinois Comprehensive Literacy Plan

-The Illinois State Board of Education (ISBE) has developed a Comprehensive Literacy Plan and Curriculum Evaluation Tool to help districts evaluate literacy programs for alignment with state standards and best practices.
+The Illinois State Board of Education (ISBE) Comprehensive Literacy Plan and Curriculum Evaluation Tool helps districts evaluate programs for alignment with state standards and best practices.
+It emphasizes the Seven Components of Literacy—oral language, phonological awareness, word recognition, fluency, vocabulary, comprehension, and writing—to support strong, equitable instruction.

 The Reading League has published a Curriculum Navigation Report on Collaborative Literacy as an informational tool for curriculum decision makers.
 Visit The Reading League Compass to access the report.